Launch Your Online Business in Just 7 Days

-Before even starting your sales funnel, you should know the audience you’re targeting.
+Before starting your sales funnel, you should know the audience you’re targeting.

-The more you know about your customers, the easier it is to create a sales funnel and the more successful it becomes too.
+The more you know about your customers, the easier it is to create a sales funnel and the more successful it'll be.

 Remember, you can’t market to everyone – it’s too overwhelming.
 Instead, focus on the people who are a good fit for your product or service.

 For example, if you’re selling fun gadgets for young people, you might want to use creative and casual copy to match across your pages, alongside some quirky images.

 Monitor your site activity and learn the behaviors of your audience too.

 Where do they click often?
 When do they scroll?
 Which pages are popular and which ones aren't?